BeamMW/beam-zone/README.md

 ## Prerequisites

-1. Your project must be related to Beam Cryptocurrency.
+1. Your project must be related to the Beam Privacy cryptocurrency.
 2. Your project should have a working product (mainnet) or be close to completion (dappnet).
 3. You should have a clear and concise project description.